marc2k3/foo_playcount_2003/docs/index.md

 The file path must be relative to the user profile folder.

 ## Changes
+### 0.1.7
+- Add workaround for horrible library initialisation bug which prevented library viewers like `Album List` from populating themselves on startup.

 ### 0.1.6
 - Update `Edit` dialog with `Rating` field.
 Although setting the `Rating` via the context menu was always possible, it wasn't possible to import ratings from `foo_playcount`.
 This change allows that.